 Just like humans and plenty of other species, birds can overeat or eat things that aren’t the healthiest option for them.

 When considering a new food for your backyard birds, you will have to determine if it should be given in moderation, freely, or none at all.

-Are oats one of those things that you have to be careful about it, like nutritionless junk food?
+Are oats one of those things that you have to be careful about, like nutritionless junk food?

 Nope!
 Oats are actually a very nutritious food source for birds.
 They have plenty of fiber, fats, and protein.
 Additionally, they have minimal salt.
 Oats have vitamins, iron, magnesium, potassium, and zinc—all excellent sources of nutrients in a bird’s diet!